jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 12-hour watch will do.

 First you'll have to identify your local solar noon.
 Calculate it or look it up.
-Use 12:00 as a rough approximation if you must, or 13:00 during daylight saving time.
+Use 12:00 as a rough approximation _if you must_, or 13:00 during daylight saving time.

 Next, you'll set up your watch as a _reverse equatorial sundial_ and pivot your